Béla Kun: Early political career

+Russian civil war

 Kun fought with the Austro-Hungarian Army in World War I, and was captured and made a prisoner of war in 1916 by the Imperial Russian Army.
-He was sent to a prisoner of war camp in the Ural Mountains, where he was exposed to Communism.
+He was sent to a prisoner of war camp in the Tomsk, where he was exposed to Communism.
 The Russian Revolution in March 1917 and the subsequent Bolshevik coup the following November not only set him free, but provided him with unforeseen opportunities.

 In March 1918, in Moscow, Kun co-founded the Hungarian Group of the Russian Communist Party (the predecessor to the Party of Communists in Hungary) with other former Hungarian POWs.
 He travelled widely, including to Petrograd and Moscow.
 He came to know Vladimir Lenin there, but inside the party he promoted ultra-radical left-wing political opposition to Lenin and the mainstream Bolsheviks.
 Kun and his friends, such as the Italian Umberto Terracini and the Hungarian Mátyás Rákosi, aggregated around Grigory Zinoviev or Karl Radek.
 Whereas Lenin advocated making peace with the Central Powers, despite the harsh conditions they imposed, in order to "save the revolution", Kun and his group took the side of Nikolai Bukharin, who wanted to continue and expand the war to transform it into an international revolutionary struggle to impose Communism on the rest of Europe.
 Lenin often called them "kunerists", and said of Kun, "We can see that this man comes from a country of poets and dreamers."

-In the Russian Civil War in 1918, Kun fought for the Bolsheviks.
+In the Russian Civil War in 1918, Kun fought for the Bolsheviks and had a large recruitment network.
+Many Hungarians who were driven by prior socialist sympathies along with other factors such as oppression under Tsarist guards, coming from peasant backgrounds and willingness to fight the Czechoslovak Legion caused 80-100,000 Hungarians to end up in the Bolshevik Internationalist Army.
+These internationalist Hungarians played a key role in the Bolshevik victory and the defeat of the Czechoslovak Legion.
 During this time, he first started to make detailed plans for a Communist revolution in Hungary.
 In November 1918, with at least several hundred other Hungarian Communists and with a large sum of money provided by the Soviets, he returned to Hungary.